dburian/transformer_document_embedding/doc/datasets.md

   query.
 The documents were picked by humans.
 There is v1 version and a bigger v2 version.
 Paper for [v1][msmarco_v1paper].
 480 queries, 12M docs, 13K qrels.

+#### Chosen

 TODO: alternative wanted...

+We could use S2ORC to create new document similarity/retireval task.
+The core idea is based on citations: Two articles citing the same other (third) article are deemed similar, whereas two articles not referencing one common article are deemed as different.

 #### Alternatives